 Additionally, getting sufficient sleep can help control your weight and stress levels by stabilizing hormones in the body.
 Sleep not only helps regulate appetite but also actives reasoning in the prefrontal cortex of the brain.
 When you’re fully rested, that late-night trip to the refrigerator might not seem so tempting.
 Although not always possible with a busy schedule, sleeping until you naturally wake up can help control your metabolism and keep your body efficient.
 There is science behind the advice to “sleep on it”—not just because time passes, but also because it gives the brain a chance to put stressors and temptations into perspective without a sense of immediacy.

 What about you?

 How do you make sure that you and your family get enough sleep?
 Do you shut down blue-light emitting electronic devices before bedtime?
 Pick up a good book to help you drift off?
 Drink a ReversAge® shake to help revitalize your cells while you sleep or some 24K to provide caffeine-free stress relief before bed?
+Take some RLV Hemp Extract + Melatonin to help you fall asleep faster and wake up refreshed?
 Share your tips for getting a good night’s sleep in the comments below and your name will be entered to win a monthly prize.
 Sweet dreams!